CJ Baran

 Christopher John Baran (born February 13, 1990) is an American record producer and songwriter based in Los Angeles.
-He is known for his work with artists including Melanie Martinez, Carly Rae Jepsen, Panic!
-At The Disco, MARINA, and Nessa Barrett, among many others.
-He is a founding member of theatre company Woolf and the Wondershow and co-writer, creator, and producer of their Los Angeles future theater musical CAGES.
+He is known for his work with artists including Melanie Martinez, Carly Rae Jepsen, Panic! at the Disco, Marina, and Nessa Barrett, among many others.
+He is a founding member of theatre company Woolf and the Wondershow and co-writer, creator, and producer of their Los Angeles future theater musical Cages.

 Early life

 Baran is originally from Melville, New York, where he took an early interest in music, learning several instruments and beginning his first band at 11, Kaution.

 Career

 Baran joined Steve Scarola, Nick DeTurris and Derek Ries to form Push Play.
 Baran was lead vocalist, keyboard player, and rhythm guitarist for the Long Island-based band.
 They recorded their debut album in Baran's basement, before receiving a record deal from Wind-Up Records and Sony Music.
 Following a tour with the band, Baran realized he preferred to make music rather than tour and moved to Los Angeles to pursue a career in production.
 Baran went on to sign with Pulse Recording for his writing and production work in 2011.
 In 2013, Baran met producer Max Martin, who brought Baran on to his recording company, MXM.
 Baran was co-signed with both Pulse and MXM from 2015 to 2023.

-Baran initially received critical acclaim for his work on Carly Rae Jepsen's E-MO-TION album, which Billboard ranked as the #2 best pop album of the year, under 25 by Adele.
-He wrote and produced Panic! at the Disco's "Victorious", which climbed to number one on Apple Music and No. 89 on the Billboard Hot 100 in fall 2015.
-The song is part of the Grammy-nominated album, Death of a Bachelor, which became the number one album on the Billboard 200 in January 2016.
+Baran initially received critical acclaim for his work on Carly Rae Jepsen's Emotion album, which Billboard ranked as the second best pop album of the year, behind 25 by Adele.
+He wrote and produced Panic! at the Disco's "Victorious", which peaked at No. 89 on the Billboard Hot 100 in late 2015.
+The song is part of the Grammy-nominated album, Death of a Bachelor, which reached number one on the Billboard 200 in January 2016.
 Baran co-wrote and produced Melanie Martinez's "Pity Party", which was certified 2× platinum by the RIAA in 2021.
 The song was the lead single from Martinez's album Cry Baby, which peaked at number six on the Billboard 200.
-He has provided music for the TV series Empire, most notably his song "Do it" featuring Becky G.
+He also provided music for the TV series Empire, most notably his song "Do It" featuring Becky G.